withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Jamie**:

 > Yeah, I was being an idiot.
 I was just misunderstanding how the thing
 > worked.
-It was cos the config, it’s got exactly the same config
+It was because the config has exactly the same config
-> layout as Rails where it’s kind of a base config and then additive
+> layout as Rails, where it has a base config and then specific
-> config for each subsequent environment.
+> configs for each environment.
 So you load config first
-> and then dev, or prod, or test.
+> and then development, or production, or test.

 > I guess it’s also interesting that it’s got the equivalent of a
 > Gemfile in `mix.exs`.